A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Numerical Experiments

 \subsection{Summary of Findings}

-The convergence of the general projection method typically behaves like that of the RADI algorithm.
-The general projection method with orthogonal projection ($\underline{L}_j = \underline{K}_j$) shows the best convergence behavior among the all variants tested, usually even slightly better than the RADI algorithm.
-But the general projection method is computationally more demanding than the RADI algorithm.
+The convergence of the general projection method typically behaves comparable to that of the RADI and the RKSM algorithm.
+The general projection method with orthogonal projection ($\underline{L}_j = \underline{K}_j$) shows the best convergence behavior among the all variants tested, usually slightly better than the RADI algorithm.
+This may be due to the fact, that all shift choices tested are stemming from Galerkin projection type methods.
+A choice adapted to the Petrov-Galerkin scenario could possibly provide a remedy and better performance for the Petrov-Galerkin projection approach.
+The general projection method is computationally more demanding than the RADI algorithm, but somewhat cheaper than RKSM.
 Truncation of the approximate solution $X_j$ proves to be an efficient way to further reduce the rank of the approximate solution while improving the accuracy of the approximate solution achieved for the related subspace dimension.
 The choice of criterion for determining $\check Y_j$ \eqref{eq7} determines the achievable accuracy of the truncated approximate solution.